 All of the other helmets in our test came with a storage sack that we don't think many riders would even bother putting a helmet in on a regular basis.
 This bag is much more substantial and likely to be put to use rather than just tossed in the corner of your gear room.

 It is no surprise that the D3 shares the same high quality that we have come to expect from gear bearing the TLD logo.
 From the paint to the titanium buckle, it has a very quality feel and we had no failures in either material or workmanship with our test helmet.
 Along with the Bell Transfer-9, the D3 received the highest score in our day-to-day durability evaluation.
 Did we mention the "D" rings and helmet attachment screws are made from titanium so that they don't corrode?
 Everything about this helmet is quality down to the included storage bag.

 This lid excels at downhill mountain biking, winning Rampage, winning Joyride, and really just winning.

 This is the most expensive helmet in our test by far.
 It is nearly twice as expensive as the next most expensive options, the Bell Transfer-9 and Giro Cipher, which cost $200 each.
 Retailing for $375, the D3's price tag is more on par with carbon-shelled helmets that typically cost over $400.
 The carbon version actually retails for just $75 more than the composite-shelled helmet we tested.
 We are guessing that most riders who have $375 to drop on a D3 could spare 20% more dinero for the carbon shell.
-In fact, we recommend that if you are going to drop the cash, you seriously consider going all out and getting the slightly lighter carbon version.
+If you're going to drop the cash, consider going all out and getting the slightly lighter carbon version.